Catalog Review

 Prerequisites:

 Description: This course examines queer and trans approaches in religious studies.
 Discussions examine concepts of (homo)sexuality and (trans)gender in various global and historical contexts, ranging from ancient and medieval sources to contemporary communities.
-Readings include works in queer and trans religious studies (e.g., Gloria Anzaldúa, Michel Foucault, Hsiao-Lan Hu, Afsaneh Najmabadi, Jasbir K. Puar, Max K. Strassfeld, Roberto Strongman, Melissa M. Wilcox).
+Readings include works in queer and trans religious studies (e.g., Gloria Anzaldua, Michel Foucault, Hsiao-Lan Hu, Afsaneh Najmabadi, Jasbir K. Puar, Max K. Strassfeld, Roberto Strongman, Melissa M. Wilcox).
 Discussion, presentation, final paper.
+Not open to students who have previously received or need to receive credit for RLST 512 or GEST 512.

 326 NIETZSCHE Active